modbender/nuxt-nova-blog-template/content/p/nuxt-disqus.md

 ---
 title: "Disqus for Nuxt 3"
 description: "Instantly add Disqus Comments to your posts or pages using this package designed to work perfectly with Nuxt 3."
-featuredImage: "/images/posts/example.jpg"
+featuredImage: "/images/posts/Nuxt3.jpg"
 added_at: "2023-09-10T05:35:07.322Z"
 modified_at: "2023-09-10T05:35:07.322Z"
 author: tim
 comments: true
 share: true
 tags:
+  - Comments
-  - Test Post
+  - Disqus
-  - Testing
+  - Nuxt 3
 ---

 Instantly add Disqus Comments to your posts or pages using this package designed to work perfectly with Nuxt 3.